yhcc/BARTNER/readme.md

 This is the code for ACL-ICJNLP2021 paper [A Unified Generative Framework for Various NER Subtasks](www.baidu.com).

-Install the package in the requirements.txt, then use the following commands to install two other pakcages
+Install the package in the requirements.txt, then use the following commands to install two other packages
 ```text
 pip install git+https://github.com/fastnlp/fastNLP@dev
 pip install git+https://github.com/fastnlp/fitlog